Placeholder-Software/Dissonance/docs/Tutorials/Access-Control-Tokens.md

 ![Receipt Trigger](../images/VoiceReceiptTrigger_Tokens.png)

-This receipt trigger will not function unless the local player has one of the two access tokens - 'TopSecretPassword' or 'mysocratesnote'.
 Tokens can also be managed with scripts:

 ```csharp
 var receiver = FindObjectOfType<VoiceReceiptTrigger>();